Frank Christian (NASCAR owner)

 Frank Christian (October 23, 1910 — December 8, 1969) was a NASCAR race car owner who owned a series of stock car vehicles from 1949 to 1955.
 Christian finished sixth in his only NASCAR race start (1949-03).

-He was also the husband of former NASCAR Grand National Series driver Sara Christian in addition to being a businessman and a provider of illegal alcoholic beverages.
+Christian was also the husband of former NASCAR Grand National Series driver Sara Christian in addition to being a businessman and a provider of illegal alcoholic beverages.
 During his adult life, he resided in Atlanta, Georgia where he would base his legitimate businessman career from.

 Career

 As a pioneer in multi-car ownership, Christian would lead the way for the modern day "super teams" like Hendrick Motorsports.

-He earned $81,285 in monetary prizes as an owner ($ when adjusted for inflation) in addition to winning 22 races.
+Christian earned $81,285 in monetary prizes as an owner ($ when adjusted for inflation) in addition to winning 22 races.
 Notable drivers under his employment included: Speedy Thompson, Buddy Shuman, Banjo Matthews, Fonty Flock, Gober Sosebee, Buck Baker, and Curtis Turner.
 Christian even did several races as a driver/owner; adding to the lap total of 21,804 that his vehicles did while under his ownership.
-Out of all these laps, only 5220 were by Mr. Christian's drivers.
+Out of all these laps, only 5220 were by Christian's drivers.

-However, his vehicles did do well in finishing races as the average starting position was sixth place and the average finishing position was twelfth place.
-Pole positions were plentiful for Frank Christian's vehicles as they managed to accumulate 35 pole positions within 6 years.
+However, Christian's vehicles did do well in finishing races as the average starting position was sixth place and the average finishing position was twelfth place.
+Pole positions were plentiful for Christian's vehicles, as they managed to accumulate 35 pole positions within six years.